Chapatti Flour Burfi With Clotted Cream & Coconut Powder

 Sieve atta to remove any lumps, directly into a heavy bottomed wok or karahi,.

 Dry fry/roast the atta-flour, until you get a nice, ‘roasted’ aroma and colour changes to a darker shade.
 Take out from the karahi and keep aside.

 Now put the clotted cream or malai in the karahi/wok and heat until it is bubbling, stirring all the time.
-It may begin to leaves ghee/fat on the edges.
+It may begin to leave ghee/fat on the edges.
 It should be smooth by now, but if not, press it through a sieve to remove lumps.
 If it looks too thick and difficult to stir, add a little milk and stir it in well.